ReliQuery/hyper-mcp/examples/plugins/v2/rstime/README.md

 The plugin follows the Extism PDK architecture:

 - **lib.rs**: Main plugin implementation with tool and prompt logic
-- **pdk.rs**: PDK-specific types and exported functions for MCP communication
+- **pdk**: PDK-specific types and exported functions for MCP communication
 - **Cargo.toml**: Rust dependencies and build configuration

 The plugin compiles to WebAssembly and implements the MCP protocol through Extism's foreign function interface.